jeronimomaths/jeronimomaths.github.io/index.md

 <!---Much of my work has focused on the study of filling functions, such as the Dehn function, a fundamental quasi-isometry invariant of groups.--->

-You can read more about my research in this [Case study](https://www.maths.ox.ac.uk/node/74266), where I wrote about Dehn functions and one of my recent projects.
+I wrote a short introduction about Dehn functions and one of my recent projects regarding them.
+This can be found [here](https://www.maths.ox.ac.uk/node/74266).

 <!---More recently, I have been interested in automorphism groups of non-positively curved groups, including right-angled Artin groups.--->